front-end-foundations/Introduction/readme.md

 Try:

-- Comment on and off the meta tag in the HTML file while viewing the result in the browser with the Toggle device button on and off
+- Comment on and off the image tag in the HTML file
-- Comment out the body CSS rule and a CSS rule
+- Comment out the body CSS rule
 - Comment out the first line of JavaScript - click on the kitten and note the error

+Undo the comments.

 ### Box Sizing

 Examine the paragraphs in the inspector.
-Box dimensions are additive by default - the amount of space they take up in the browser will be a combination of the amount of content, width, padding and border properties (margins are outside the box model).
+Box dimensions are additive by default - the amount of space they take up in the browser will be a combination of width, padding and border (margins are outside the box model).

 There is another sizing method called `border-box`.
 This method calculates the border and padding within the width and is simpler to work with.